JaffaKetchup/flutter_map_tile_caching/README.md

 ## Example

-To view the example, copy the `main.dart` file inside the examples directory, and run it inside your own new project.
-Make sure to have the libraries: `tuple`, `latlong` & `flutter_map` accessible.
+To view the example, copy the `main.dart` file inside the `example` directory, and run it inside your own new project.
+You shouldn't need to add any extra dependencies except this package (see below).

 ## Installation